GeunhwaJeong/haneul-new/doc/src/explore/move-examples/additional-resources.md

 title: Additional Resources
 ---

-To find out more about Haneul Move and its usage, check out these links:
+To find out more about Haneul Move and its usage, see:

 - [Haneul Move examples in 'haneullabsLabs/haneul' repo](https://github.com/GeunhwaJeong/haneul/tree/main/haneul_programmability/examples)
 - [How Haneul Move differs from Core Move](../../learn/haneul-move-diffs.md)